jcs-elpa/message-clean-mode/README.md

 Simple minor-mode to keep your `*Messages*` buffer clean, without Emacs spamming a bunch of command messages.

+This is only useful for people who constantly check `*Messages*` buffer for debug log.

 ## 🔨 Usage

 First, assign commands you want to keep the `*Messages*` buffer clean.